Watch Out for Calendar Event Phishing

 What to do if you suspect calendar phishing:

-• You can also check the active phishing alerts website and contact the IT Help Desk if you believe an event or email that you have received is phishing.
+• Check the active phishing alerts website and contact the IT Help Desk if you believe an event or email that you have received is phishing.
+We appreciate your alertness, which helps protect your account and our organization from cyber threats.

 Related Content